-Schemes of this kind (and other schemes for calculating with polynomials) turn up not only in later abbacus writings (for instance, in Raffaello Canacci, see below) but also in Stifel's Arithmetica integra (1544, fols. $238^r - 239^r$), in Jacques Peletier's $L'Alg\'ebre$ (1554, pp. 15-22) and in Petrus Ramus's Algebra (1560, fol. $Aiii^r$).
+Schemes of this kind (and other schemes for calculating with polynomials) turn up not only in later abbacus writings (for instance, in Raffaello Canacci, see below) but also in Stifel's Arithmetica integra [1544: 3^vff], in Jacques Peletier's L'Algèbre [1554: 15-22] and in Petrus Ramus's Algebra [1560: A iii^r].

-Returning to the schemes of the present treatise we observe that the $\cos a$ is represented (within the calculations, not in the statement lines) by a symbol looking like ρ , and the censo by c.
-Radice is $\mathbb R$ in statement as well as calculation.
-The writing of meno is not quite systematic - whether it is written in full, abbreviated me or as $\widehat{\mathbb O}$ (rendered "m." by Franci and Pancanti) seems mostly to depend on the space available in the line.
-Addition may be e or $pi\hat{u}$ ($pi\hat{u}$ being mostly but not always nor exclusively used before $\mathbb R$); when space is insufficient, and only then, $pi\hat{u}$ may be abbreviated $p.^{53}$ All in all, the writer can be seen to have taken advantage of this incipient symbolism but not to have felt any need to use it systematically - it stays on the watershed, between facultative abbreviation and symbolic notation.
+Returning to the schemes of the present treatise we observe that the cosa is represented (within the calculations, not in the statement lines) by something looking like ρ , and the censo by c.
+Radice is \mathbf{R} in statement as well as calculation.
+The writing of meno is not quite systematic - whether it is written in full, abbreviated me or \mathfrak{M} (m. in the edition) seems mostly to depend on the space available in the line.
+All in all, the writer can be seen to have taken advantage of this incipient symbolism but not to have felt any need to use it systematically - it stays on the watershed, between facultative abbreviation and symbolic notation.

-1.6 The mid-15th-century abbacus encyclopediæ
+The mid-fifteenth-century abbacus encyclopediae

 Around 1460, three extensive "abbacus encyclopediae" were written in Florence.
-Most famous among these is, and was, Benedetto da Firenze's Trattato de praticha d'arismetrica - it is the only one of them which is known from several manuscripts.
-54

-Earliest of these is Siena, Biblioteca Comunale degli Intronati, L.IV.21, which I have used together with the editions of some of its books.
-55 According to the colophon (fol.
+Most famous among these is, and was, Benedetto da Firenze's Trattato de praticha d'arismetrica - it is the only one of them which is known from several manuscripts.48 together with the editions of some of its books.49 According to the colophon (fol.
 1^r) it was "conpilato da B. a uno suo charo amicho negl'anni di Christo MCCCCLXIII".
 It consists of 495 folios, 106 of which deal with algebra.